Chart Color Schemes

 Rutherford (South) - Telarah lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Rutherford South-Telarah's population is around 9,457 as of August 2025.
-This reflects an increase of 1,481 people since the 2021 Census which reported a population of 7,976.
-The change is inferred from the estimated resident population of 9,065 in June 2024 and an additional 582 validated new addresses since the Census date.
-This results in a density ratio of 240 persons per square kilometer.
-Rutherford South-Telarah's growth of 18.6% since the 2021 Census exceeded the non-metro area's growth of 4.8%.
-Population growth was primarily driven by interstate migration contributing approximately 66.1% of overall population gains, although natural growth and overseas migration also played positive roles.
+Rutherford (South) - Telarah's population is around 9,510 as of Nov 2025.
+This reflects an increase of 1,534 people since the 2021 Census which reported a population of 7,976 people.
+The change is inferred from the estimated resident population of 9,065 from ABS as of June 2024 and an additional 603 validated new addresses since the Census date.
+This level of population equates to a density ratio of 242 persons per square kilometer.
+Rutherford (South) - Telarah's growth rate of 19.2% since the 2021 census exceeded the non-metro area's growth rate of 5.1%.
+Population growth was primarily driven by interstate migration contributing approximately 66.1% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Considering these projections, the area is forecast to increase its population by 2,200 persons to 2041, reflecting an overall increase of 19.1% over the 17 years.
+Considering projected demographic shifts, a significant population increase is forecast for the top quartile of non-metropolitan areas nationally.
+Rutherford (South) - Telarah is expected to increase by 2,200 persons to 2041 based on latest annual ERP population numbers, reflecting an increase of 18.4% in total over the 17 years.

 Frequently Asked Questions - Population